PillowFishSticks/MP2-DogBird/TESTING.md

 ## Automated Testing

 ### Validation Services
-The following validation services and linter were used to check the validity of the website code.
+The following validation services were used to check the validity of the website code.

 - [W3C Markup Validation](https://validator.w3.org/) was used to validate HTML.